jonasblasques/data-engineering-zoomcamp-notes/4_Analytics-Engineering/README.md

 ### Developing the first model

-Under the models directory, we'll create a folder named staging.
+Under the models directory, there is a folder named staging.
 This will represent the initial layer of models responsible for cleaning the source data.
-Inside the staging folder, we'll create a schema.yml file for defining the sources.
+Inside the staging folder, there is a schema.yml file for defining the sources:

 ```yaml